The government’s brand-new gig economy data is already outdated

 Other benchmarking tactics are troubling for different reasons.
 The CWS is framed around a one-week snapshot of labor activity, which doesn’t provide an adequate timeframe to capture how freelancers are working today.
 Research that my own company, Upwork, released last fall in partnership with the Freelancers Union, found that independent workers aren’t necessarily working every day or even every week; that income volatility was actually a top concern that freelancers voiced.
 Analyzing a single week of labor activity every 13 years is unlikely to tell you that.

-What’s more, the government found that less than 4%of American workers are freelancers.
+What’s more, the government found that just under 7% of American workers are freelancers.
 By contrast, our research estimates that workforce at 36% of American workers.

 Related: Four skills essential to succeeding in the gig economy

-Note: Correction: An earlier version of this story misstated the CWS’s estimate of the freelance workforce as approximately 4% of American workers, whereas that figure is just under 7%.